 Be wary of vague and non-descriptive estimates.
 Estimates should be very detailed naming the brand and model of each product and how the contractor intends to install it.
 Just like roofing shingles, there are different grades of roofing accessories.
-Product and installation can greatly throw off pricing between competing contractors and mix and matching brands within a roof system can inadvertently nullify your warranty, so look closely when comparing.
+Product and installation can greatly throw off pricing between competing contractors and mixing and matching brands within a roof system can inadvertently nullify your warranty, so look closely when comparing.

 The Roofer’s Insurance

-Finally, verify the contractor’s insurance coverage is adequate enough with workers compensation and liability.
-With the power of computer editing, it is very easy for a someone to manipulate a canceled insurance policy so it’s always best to have a certificate of insurance sent directly from the contractor’s insurance agent made out specifically in your name and job site address.
+Finally, verify the contractor’s insurance coverage is adequate enough with workers’ compensation and liability.
+With the power of computer editing, it is very easy for someone to manipulate a canceled insurance policy so it’s always best to have a certificate of insurance sent directly from the contractor’s insurance agent made out specifically in your name and job site address.